Medications

 - Walgreens Parma: 5400 Pearl Road

-Consider donating usable insulin and unused diabetic supplies to Insulin for Life USA.
+Consider donating usable insulin and unused diabetic supplies to Insulin for Life USA or a local animal shelter.

 Disposal of Pill Bottles